LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 ## STATUS

-### What is built, as of 2026-08-31 (medium enforcement, and where a chassis calls home)
+### What is built, as of 2026-08-31 (a session that was entirely pathing, and closes it)
 `status.port.inventory`

 REWRITTEN WHOLESALE EVERY SESSION.
 Never edited, never appended to.
 If a claim here disagrees with anything below, this is right and that is stale.

-ONE SESSION, ONE SUBJECT: keeping a chassis in the medium it belongs in.
-It began as a two-line fix and took five test rounds, because the enforcement had FOUR gates and the broken one was the gate nobody had counted.
+ONE SUBJECT, START TO FINISH: keeping a chassis in the medium it belongs in, and then agreeing on where it lives.
+It began as a two-line fix and took six test rounds. **EVERY BUG CLOSED THIS SESSION WAS OURS, NOT THE ENGINE'S**, in each case after an engine cause had been suspected first.
+That is the single most useful thing to carry forward.

 ---

-**AN AQUATIC UNIT NO LONGER LEAVES THE WATER.** Verified in game against a deliberately adversarial rig -- an ocean planet with a ten-thick wall of drain objects holding an air gap open between two bodies of water, which is a buildable steady state and not a transient.
-Before: the unit crossed in both directions and left a pool to collect a drop in another.
-After: it refuses, the task dies on the progress watchdog, and the port collects it.

-**THE CROSSING WAS TWO HOLES AND BOTH WERE NEEDED.** The blind-steer fallback -- what runs when A* returns no route -- tested the medium AT THE DESTINATION ONLY, so a line with two wet ends was approved however dry its middle was.
-That put the unit in the air.
-The escape clause in plan validation then licensed any plan that ended in water, including one that crossed to a DIFFERENT pool.
-Both are recorded:
+**AN AQUATIC UNIT NO LONGER LEAVES THE WATER.** Verified against a deliberately adversarial rig -- an ocean planet with a ten-thick wall of drain objects holding an air gap open, which is a buildable steady state and not a transient.
+It was TWO holes and both were needed: the blind-steer fallback tested medium at the DESTINATION ONLY and put the unit in the air; the escape clause in plan validation then licensed any plan that ended in water, including one crossing to a different pool. `arch.pathing.mediumenforcement`, `dead.pathing.escapeclause`.
-`arch.pathing.mediumenforcement` and `dead.pathing.escapeclause`.

-**THE ESCAPE CLAUSE IS GONE, NOT BOUNDED.** A displaced unit now plans nothing at all; `petports_outOfMedium` reports the condition and the port's `mediumCheck` re-homes it after two polls of `ENVIRONMENT_INTERVAL`.
-Improvising a route back was, twice, a licence to go somewhere else -- and the port could always have teleported it home instantly for free.
+**THE ESCAPE CLAUSE IS GONE, NOT BOUNDED.** A displaced unit plans nothing;
+`petports_outOfMedium` reports it and the port's `mediumCheck` re-homes after two polls.
+Improvising a route back was, twice, a licence to go somewhere else.

-**VALIDATION NOW WALKS THE ROUTE THE UNIT FLIES**, not the one A* handed back.
-`aimAhead` is shared between the mover and the validator, so a contour detour that brushes the surface and would be string-pulled away is no longer grounds for refusing an otherwise submerged crossing.
-The mover holds for a tick in the one case where validation assumed a shortcut that is not available at runtime.
+**VALIDATION WALKS THE ROUTE THE UNIT FLIES.** `aimAhead` is shared between mover and validator, so a contour detour that would be string-pulled away is no longer grounds for refusing an otherwise submerged crossing.

-**`fact.pathing.watercrossed` IS RESOLVED AND THE RECORD WON.** The 2026-08-30 observation that a gravity-disabled actor crossed a water boundary looked like it disproved `dead.locomotion.pelagic`, which two other entries lean on.
-It did not: every crossing plan STARTED IN AIR, where air-to-water routing is legal, and our own fallback had put the unit there. `dd.port.envuniform`'s premise is restored.

-**WHERE A CHASSIS TETHERS IS AUTHORED NOW.**
-`petports_portTetheringLocationType` -- `port`, `floor` or `ceiling` -- read from
-the monstertype by `petports_habitatTether`.
-Aquatic and flyer take `port`; the two walkers take `floor` explicitly.
-This replaces `returnWork` resolving recalls with `findStandingPoint`, which picks a random column and descends from the top of the coverage rect: six recalls in four minutes aimed at six different ledges, three of them thirty tiles from the port. `ceiling` is declared and NOT built, for a planned chassis that does not exist yet.

-**TWO OPEN ITEMS CAME OUT OF THE TESTING, BOTH WITH NUMBERS ATTACHED.**
-`todo.dispatch.eligibility` -- the port dispatches dry crops to a swimmer, which presents as a leash that stutter steps on a 2.9-second cycle and reads as a pathing fault. `todo.pathing.leashreplan` -- every resumption of the leash pays a full cold search, six for one journey home.
-Fixing the first HIDES the second.

-**STILL OPEN AND UNTOUCHED: THE ORIGIN NODE.** In one session's log, 42 of 42 A* failures reported `START IS SUB-TILE VALID AND TILE-CENTRE INVALID`, and 76 of 77 approach samples had no path at all.
-Nothing this session addressed it, and it is why the plan-level medium check has still never been the thing that bit -- the crossings were always the fallback, because there was usually no plan to check.
-See `arch.pathing.originnudge`.

-**THE FLOOR BRANCH OF THE RECALL STILL HAS ITS OLD BUG**, deliberately.
-Walker recall is unchanged, `math.random` column and all -- see `todo.pathing.standpointchoice`.
-Changing swimmer and walker recall in one build would have made neither attributable.

-**AMPHIBIOUS AND SUBMERGED PLATFORMS IS FIXED AND VERIFIED.**
-`fact.pathing.platformfloor` -- `world.pointTileCollision` does not report
-platforms by default, so the descend guard in `standableNear` was discarding every candidate `findGroundPosition` handed it.
+**AMPHIBIOUS UNITS RESPECT SUBMERGED PLATFORMS.** `fact.pathing.platformfloor` -- `world.pointTileCollision` does not report platforms by default, so the descend guard was discarding every candidate `findGroundPosition` handed it.
 27090 rejections and a unit that never moved, against one resolve and twenty-four tiles in 3.6 seconds after.
-Neither hypothesis recorded in the original entry was right.

-**AND THE THREE-WAY RESOLVER SPLIT UNDERNEATH IT IS CLOSED.**
+**THERE IS ONE RESOLVER FOR "WHERE DOES A UNIT STAND" AND THE PORT ASKS IT.**
-`arch.pathing.oneanchor` -- three functions answered "where does a unit stand near its port" and no two agreed, so the unit's own tether and the port's recall aimed at different points computed by different code. `standableNear` is now the single implementation, the other two delegate to it, and `findStandingPoint` is demoted to the no-unit-exists fallback its own header always said it was.
+`arch.pathing.oneanchor`.
+Three functions answered that question and no two agreed, so a unit's own tether and the port's recall aimed at different points computed by different code.
+Verified in game: the recall dispatched to the exact point the tether resolves to.

-UNTESTED IN GAME AS OF THIS WRITING.
+**WHERE A CHASSIS TETHERS IS AUTHORED.** `petports_portTetheringLocationType` -- `port`, `floor` or `ceiling`.
+Aquatic and flyer take `port`; the walkers take `floor`. `ceiling` is declared and NOT built, for a planned chassis.

+**`fact.pathing.watercrossed` RESOLVED IN FAVOUR OF THE RECORD.** The 2026-08-30 observation that looked like it disproved `dead.locomotion.pelagic` did not: every crossing plan STARTED IN AIR, where air-to-water routing is legal, and our own fallback had put the unit there. `dd.port.envuniform`'s premise is restored.

+**PATHING IS CLOSED FOR NOW, DELIBERATELY -- `dd.pathing.enginelimits`.** What remains is mostly vanilla's, is not reliably reproducible, and in at least one shape is not reachable from Lua: a poison clump inside a body of water cannot be routed around, because `swimCost` is a scalar over all liquid and validation can only refuse.
+Fixing that means rebuilding the pathfinder to work around the pathfinder. **THE NEXT SESSION IS CONTENT** -- the remaining backlog between here and 1.0.
+Pathing reopens on a reproducible case with a lever on our side of the C++ boundary, and not otherwise.

+---

+**KNOWN OPEN, IN THE ORDER THEY WILL BITE:**

+- `todo.dispatch.eligibility` -- the port dispatches targets the chassis cannot service.
+Presents as a leash that stutter steps on a 2.9-second cycle and reads as a pathing fault.
+The latest log adds a second face: five harvest failures on crops that resolved fine and simply could not be REACHED, so eligibility needs reachability and not only chassis medium.
+- `arch.pathing.originnudge` -- 42 of 42 A* failures in one log reported the
+  origin node as tile-centre invalid.
+Untouched all session, and the reason the plan-level medium check has still never been the thing that bit.
+- `todo.pathing.leashreplan` -- every resumption of the leash pays a full cold search.
+Fixing eligibility hides this rather than fixing it.
+- The medic path through `columnsFor` is unexercised: `MEDIC_REACH` 6 is the only caller wanting a wider range than the default, and no patients existed in the verifying session.
+- `todo.pathing.standpointchoice` and `todo.port.nostandpoint` both survive but
+  shrink -- they are properties of `findStandingPoint`, now only reachable with no unit socketed.

 **Debug flags wanting a release pass** -- `TASK_DEBUG`, `VENT_DEBUG`, `DEBUG` in all four panes, `FLY_POINT_DEBUG`, `FLY_TELEMETRY`, `CARGO_TRACE` are ON.
 `DRAW_PLAN` and `PETPORTS_FILTER_DEBUG` are OFF and should stay off.
-Deferred deliberately to a release preflight rather than trimmed piecemeal.
+Deferred to a release preflight rather than trimmed piecemeal. **TASK_DEBUG is the loud one: the descend diagnostics alone were 27090 lines in one failing log.**

-**THE WORKING COPY IS COMMITTED THROUGH THE CHOREOGRAPHY WORK.** The environment gate, the first modules, and everything in this session sit uncommitted on top of it.
+**THE WORKING COPY IS COMMITTED THROUGH THE CHOREOGRAPHY WORK.** The environment gate, the first modules, and all of this session sit uncommitted on top of it.

-**LINE ENDINGS ARE NOISE IN `git status`.** The tree is CRLF and the index is LF, so untouched files report as wholly rewritten -- `petportsTaskAction.lua` shows 10,910 changed lines while being byte-identical once normalised.
-A `.gitattributes` would stop a real diff being buried in it.
-Note that the tree is MIXED, not uniformly CRLF: `petports_flyapproach.lua` and `petports_petport.lua` are LF, `petports_contract.lua` is CRLF, and `petports_habitat.lua` is the only Lua file indented with tabs.
-Edits must preserve what they find.
+**LINE ENDINGS ARE NOISE IN `git status`, AND THE TREE IS MIXED.** CRLF:
+`petportsTaskAction.lua`, `petports_contract.lua`.
+LF: `petports_flyapproach.lua`,
+`petports_petport.lua`. `petports_habitat.lua` is the only Lua file indented with TABS.
+Edits must preserve what they find; a `.gitattributes` would stop a real diff being buried in the noise.

 ## ARCHITECTURE